 Counselling qualification & experience

 Originally, I practised as a counsellor in a Third Sector Agency and I am now in private practice.
-I work with adults and young people (16+ years), who bring whatever is causing them current difficulties.
-This could be anxiety, depression, relationship difficulties, caring responsibilities, physical illness, job disatisfaction, life uncertainties, identity issues, trauma, or loss, including death by suicide.
-I will work with whatever you bring and if it is outwith my scope, I will help you to find someone else.
+I work with adults and young people (16+ years), who may bring worries, sleep issues, anxiety, depression, caring responsibilities, physical illness, identity issues or a lack of satisfaction in relationships, jobs, or life in general.
+They may also bring trauma, either past or present, or grief and loss.

 Science